intellij-rust/intellij-rust/README.md

 ## Status

-This is a **work in progress**, some features are implemented partially, there may be performance and stability problems.
+This is a **work in progress**, some features are implemented partially, there may be performance problems.

 ## Installation & Usage